 - Class IV: inability to carry out any activity without symptoms.

-- Prognosis is poor on the whole, with approximately 50% of people with heart failure dying within four years of diagnosis.
+- Prognosis is poor on the whole, with approximately 50% of people with heart failure dying within five years of diagnosis.

-- The prognosis for people with heart failure and preserved left ventricular ejection fraction is a little better than the prognosis for people with heart failure and reduced ejection fraction.
+- The prognosis for people with heart failure and preserved LV ejection fraction is a little better than the prognosis for people with heart failure and reduced ejection fraction.
+Generally, the lower the ejection fraction, the poorer the prognosis.
+Other poor prognostic factors (although this does depend on the type of heart failure) include: